DMU Research Symposium

 Classes are not scheduled so all students and faculty can attend and participate.
 Lunch and afternoon refreshments will be served.

-The Research Symposium aims to recognize the research efforts of those at Des Moines University and in the surrounding medical and scientific community by providing a forum for the collaboration of ideas and the production of new hypotheses and to demonstrate to attendees the critical role that research plays in the advancement of health care.
+The Research Symposium aims to recognize the research efforts of those at Des Moines University and in the surrounding medical and scientific communities.
+The Symposium provides a forum for the collaboration of ideas, the production of new hypotheses, and demonstrates to attendees the critical role that research plays in the advancements of health care.

 All students and faculty are encouraged to develop research projects to be presented at the Symposium.
-Awards will be given to the presenting author(s) (students and residents only) with the best quality oral abstract and poster presentation.
+Awards will be given to the presenting author(s) (students, residents, and postdocs only) with the best quality oral abstract and poster presentation.

 New this year!
 The Symposium will also feature a scientific photo exhibit and contest for faculty, staff and students.